gmag11/MetaTrader5-Docker-Image/README.md

 ----------

 **NOTICE:**
 Due to some compatibility issued, version 2 has switched its base from Alpine to Debian Linux.
-This and adding Python environment makes that image size is considerably bigger from about 600 MB to 4 GB.
+This and adding Python environment makes that container size is considerably bigger from about 600 MB to 4 GB.

 If you just need to run Metatrader for running your MQL5 programs without any Python programming I recommend to go on using version 1.0.
 MetaTrader program is updated independently from image so you will always have latest MT5 version.